CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 - The User can "unlike" posts, not "dislike" posts.

 ### Major Design Decision
-*A description of any major design decisions your group has made (along with brief explanations of why you made them).*

 During the phase 1, there was an active discussion regarding the design of our app with related Java classes.